limebat/PINN-1DBurgerEqn/midtermreport.md

 Epoch at 1000

 #### Baseline N=3, M=3
-In this setup, the number of sample or residual points \(N\) and analytical points \(M\) are both set to 3.
+In this setup, the number of sample or residual points N and analytical points M are both set to 3.
 The training time is approximately 2.82 seconds, which serves as the baseline for comparison with other configurations.

 #### Effect of variation of N and M
-From the baseline, different configurations are experimented with different \(N\) and \(M\) points, specifically \(N=3, M=5\), \(N=5, M=3\), and \(N=5, M=5\), to observe their impact on the model's performance.
-For \(N=3, M=5\), the training time is approximately 2.76 seconds.
-For both \(N=5, M=3\) and \(N=5, M=5\), the training time is approximately the same, around 2.85 seconds.
+From the baseline, different configurations are experimented with different N and M points, specifically N=3, M=5\), N=5, M=3\), and N=5, M=5\), to observe their impact on the model's performance.
+For N=3, M=5\), the training time is approximately 2.76 seconds.
+For both N=5, M=3 and N=5, M=5\), the training time is approximately the same, around 2.85 seconds.
 The plots depict the model's predictions for each configuration compared to the analytical solution.
 The closer the model's prediction (blue line) is to the analytical solution (red dashed line), the better the model's performance.
-It is observed that increasing \(N\) from 3 to 5 while keeping \(M = 3\) does not significantly enhance the model's accuracy.
-However, increasing \(M\) from 3 to 5 notably improves the model's accuracy, with only a slight variation when \(N\) is changed from 3 to 5.
-The improvement in \(M\) from 3 to 5 results in the R-squared value increasing from 0.92 to 0.95.
+It is observed that increasing N from 3 to 5 while keeping M = 3 does not significantly enhance the model's accuracy.
+However, increasing M from 3 to 5 notably improves the model's accuracy, with only a slight variation when N is changed from 3 to 5.
+The improvement in M from 3 to 5 results in the R-squared value increasing from 0.92 to 0.95.
 The R-squared value is calculated from the difference between the predicted and analytical solution.

+$$
-\[R^2 = 1 - \frac{\sum_{i=1}^{n} (y_{i, actual} - \hat{y}_{i, predicted})^2}{\sum_{i=1}^{n} (y_{i, actual} - \bar{y}_{i, actual})^2}\]
+R^2 = 1 - \frac{\sum_{i=1}^{n} (y_{i, actual} - \hat{y}_{i, predicted})^2}{\sum_{i=1}^{n} (y_{i, actual} - \bar{y}_{i, actual})^2}
+$$

-Conversely, increasing the number of residual points \(N\) from 3 to 5 does not have as substantial an impact on accuracy.
+Conversely, increasing the number of residual points N from 3 to 5 does not have as substantial an impact on accuracy.

-Therefore, it is found that the most influential parameter is the number of analytical points \(M\).
+Therefore, it is found that the most influential parameter is the number of analytical points M\).
 This observation is logical because using more analytical points in the PDE loss term allows the model to learn more accurately and effectively bridge the gap between predicted and actual data.
-Residual points \(N\) play a critical role in enforcing PDE constraints across the domain, ensuring that the model's predictions adhere closely to the underlying physical laws.
+Residual points N play a critical role in enforcing PDE constraints across the domain, ensuring that the model's predictions adhere closely to the underlying physical laws.
 While these points maintain solution consistency, they do not directly assess the accuracy of the solution against known data points.

-On the other hand, analytical points \(M\) directly compare the model's predictions to known, accurate solutions at specific locations, providing strong feedback for adjusting the model.
+On the other hand, analytical points M directly compare the model's predictions to known, accurate solutions at specific locations, providing strong feedback for adjusting the model.
 This direct comparison is crucial for improving accuracy, especially when the model can use this information to correct itself.
-Therefore, while residual points \(N\) are important for ensuring the solution adheres to the PDE, they do not directly influence the accuracy as much as the analytical points \(M\).
+Therefore, while residual points N are important for ensuring the solution adheres to the PDE, they do not directly influence the accuracy as much as the analytical points M\).

 ![N=3, M=3](Figures/N=3M=3.png)
 ![N=3, M=5](Figures/N=3M=5.png)